ipython/ipython/docs/source/interactive/tutorial.rst

        ...:     print('Hello {name}'.format(name=name))
        ...:

-We won't get into details right now, but unlike the standard python REPL you will notice a few difference.
-First your code should be syntax-highlighted as you type.
+We won't get into details right now, but you may notice a few differences to the standard Python REPL.
+First, your code should be syntax-highlighted as you type.
 Second, you will see that some results will have an ``Out[N]:`` prompt, while some other do not.
 We'll come to this later.